Introduction

 - Delete: Press Ctrl+D

-β οΈ Note: It you can't edit or delete some commands, they might come from the workspace-specific files.
-You can enable user-only search to exclude them or add them you your own user library before updating the alias or description.
+.intellishellfiles.
+You can enable user-only search to exclude them or add them to your own user library before updating the alias or description.

 Where is my data stored?